 A service account is a Docker ID used for automated management of container images or containerized applications.
-Service accounts are typically used in automated workflows, and do not share Docker IDs with the members in the Team plan.
+Service accounts are typically used in automated workflows, and don’t share Docker IDs with the members in the organization.
 Common use cases for service accounts include mirroring content on Docker Hub, or tying in image pulls from your CI/CD process.

-Service accounts included with the Team plan are limited to 5,000 pulls per day.
+All paid Docker subscriptions include up to 5000 pulls per day.
 If you require a higher number of pulls, you can purchase an Enhanced Service Account add-on.

 Enhanced Service Account add-on pricing